-The Graduate Certificate in Software Design & Development builds upon students’ knowledge from introductory programming classes.
+The Graduate Certificate in Software Design & Development (GCSDD) provides fundamental concepts of computer science and software development in a six-course sequence.
 The curriculum covers essential concept areas within computer science including: data structures and algorithms, systems programming, and software engineering life cycle and modeling.

-Recent graduates who took our survey (39%) reported:
+Recent graduates who took our exit survey reported:

 On average, alumni receive a $24,000 increase in salary.